huss-osman/linux-fundamentals/bash-scripting/fundamentals/12-user-input.md

 ---

 ## Reflection
-User input highlighted the difference between interactive scripts and automated ones.
-Understanding when to prompt the user versus using parameters is essential for writing practical, production-ready scripts.
+**User input** highlighted the difference between interactive scripts and automated ones.
+Understanding when to prompt the user versus using **parameters** is essential for writing practical, production-ready scripts that balance flexibility, usability, and automation.